171cm in Feet and Inches: A complete walkthrough to Height Conversions

 Remaining Inches = 0.61 feet * 12 inches/foot ≈ 7.32 inches

-Therefore, 171cm is approximately 5 feet and 7.32 inches.
+Because of this, 171cm is approximately 5 feet and 7.32 inches.
 For practical purposes, this is often rounded to 5 feet 7 inches.

 Understanding the Calculation: A Deeper Dive into the Math

 The conversion relies on the fundamental relationship between centimeters and inches.
 The value 2.54 cm/inch is a precisely defined conversion factor, established through international agreements on measurement standards.
-This ensures consistency and accuracy in conversions across different contexts.
+Think about it: this ensures consistency and accuracy in conversions across different contexts.
 The division in Step 1 accurately translates the height from the metric system to the imperial system.
 The subsequent division and multiplication in Step 2 then breaks down the total inches into whole feet and the remaining fractional inches.
 The rounding in the final step is done for practical reasons; expressing height to hundredths of an inch isn't usually necessary in everyday situations.

 Addressing Common Misconceptions and Potential Errors